bytebase/bytebase.com/content/docs/tutorials/api-sql-review.md

 ### Apply SQL Review Policies to Resources

 You may notice that the SQL review rules are not applied to any resources yet from the above screenshot.
 In Bytebase, the SQL review rules can be applied to the `environments` or `projects`.
-Project level rules has higher priority than environment level rules.
+Project-level rules take precedence over environment-level rules.

-1. Follow the instructions in the `README.md` to run the scripts which will apply the SQL review rules to the corresponding environments.
+1. Follow the `README.md` to run the scripts to apply the SQL review rules to environments.

    ```bash
       curl --request PATCH "${bytebase_url}/v1/environments/test/policies/tag?allow_missing=true&update_mask=payload" \